-Previously, Mr. Gardner was seconded as in-house counsel by a pharmaceutical client of the firm.
-Mr. Gardner served as senior M&A counsel in the global corporate group, where he advised on transactional matters including a major strategic acquisition and the global divestiture of a portfolio of products including branded pharmaceuticals, generics, diagnostics and over-the-counter medicines.
+Mr. Gardner previously served as senior M&A counsel for a global biopharmaceutical company.
 As a result of his tenure as in-house counsel for the client, Mr. Gardner has a real-world understanding of the in-house corporate legal function, and substantial experience counseling corporate executives on a variety of legal and commercial issues.

-- Lonza, a Switzerland-based pharmaceutical, biotech and specialty ingredients supplier, in the strategic acquisition of California-based InterHealth Nutraceuticals Inc., a portfolio company of Kainos Capital, for up to US$300 million.
+- Lonza, a Switzerland-based pharmaceutical, biotech and specialty ingredients supplier, in the strategic acquisition of California-based InterHealth Nutraceuticals, a portfolio company of Kainos Capital.

 - JD, Brooklyn Law School, 2005